-This is a basic introduction to the rules of canoe polo, aimed at players new to the sport.
+This is our beginners guide to the rules of canoe polo.
 Canoe polo is an exciting and fast game, though it can often seem bewildering to a beginner.
 Fear not!
 It's really not as confusing as it first seems, and hopefully this guide will shed some light on the rules.

 Canoe polo is played by two teams of five players, each with up to three subs.
 Played on any piece of flat water large enough to take a pitch, the aim is to score goals in nets suspended a couple of metres above the water.
 And that's it!
 Any other rules serve one of two purposes: -

 So, if you bear in mind these two ideas, all the rules that follow make sense.
 The rest of this guide is broken down into sections explaining different rules.
 Here goes...

 The pitch is about 23 x 35 metres (but polo is often played in slightly smaller pools - our own University pool, for example).
 The side lines and goal lines of the pitch are marked by floating ropes, or the sides of the pool.
 If the ball goes over one of these lines, it's out of play, and there is a 'free throw' where the ball left the pitch.
 The pitch looks like the one below:

 Substitutes wait in their own substitute's area.
 Players on the pitch can paddle round the back of the goal if they want to.

 Goals are suspended 2 metres above the water.
 They are 1.5 metres x 1 metre, they each have a net, and red stripes on the poles to make them easier to see.

 Balls are the same as used in water polo (Size 3 for Ladies, Size 4 for Open teams).
 Games last between 6 and 10 minutes each way, with a half time.

 There can be up to eight officials, but there are normally just two referees (one for each side of the pool), a time keeper and a scorekeeper.